blaenk/site/content/notes/computer-architecture.md

 When a block that's not the LRU or MRU is accessed, its LRU counter is set to the max (i.e. marked MRU) and all other LRU counters with a count _greater_ than the previous count of this block are decremented.

-For an n-way set-associative cache, an LRU implementation requires $N$ counters (one for each cache line) of bit size $\log_2 (n)$, for each set.
+For an n-way set-associative cache, an LRU implementation requires `$N$` counters (one for each cache line) of bit size `$\log_2 (n)$`, for each set.

-A counter-based LRU cache implementation requires all $N$ counters in the set to be updated on each access, _even on cache hits_.
+A counter-based LRU cache implementation requires all `$N$` counters in the set to be updated on each access, _even on cache hits_.

 ### Not Most Recently Used

 Not Most Recently Used (NMRU) is an approximation of LRU which works by tracking which block has been used most recently, then picking a random block aside from that one, so that the just-used block isn't replaced.
 This entails keeping one MRU pointer per set.
 For example, in a 2-way set-associative cache, there would be a 1-bit pointer per set to specify which of the two entries in the set is the MRU.
-In general, a pointer of size $\log_2 (N)$ is required per set.
+In general, a pointer of size `$\log_2 (N)$` is required per set.

 NMRU is much cheaper than true LRU because each set only requires one pointer to the MRU, compared to true LRU where each entry in each set requires its own counter.